 If you live near the Guelph campus and need to be assessed for COVID-19, please go to:

-The clinic, which is being run by Guelph Family Health Team, is open 8 a.m. to 8 p.m. seven days per week, for the foreseeable future.
+The Guelph Assessment Clinic is staffed by doctors, nurse practitioners, registered nurses and registered practical nurses as well as administrative staff, housekeeping and security.
+The clinic is open 8 a.m. to 8 p.m. seven days per week, for the foreseeable future.

 Follow your health care provider’s advice.
 If your symptoms get worse, contact your health care provider (faculty and staff) or call Student Health Services (students).
 If you develop shortness of breath, contact Guelph General Hospital at 519-837-6440.